 Health Problems

-Disorders that alter that way your dog’s digestive system is supposed to function can also lead to farting.
+Disorders that alter the way your dog’s digestive system is supposed to function can also lead to farting.
 Possibilities include:

 In these cases, excess gas is usually combined with other symptoms such as vomiting, diarrhea, changes in appetite, and weight loss.

-If you have any concerns about your dog’s well-being or diet, talk to your veterinarian, but there are steps you can take at home to reduce excessive farting in an otherwise healthy dog.
+If you have any concerns about your dog’s well-being or diet, talk to your veterinarian.
+There are also steps you can take at home to reduce excessive farting in an otherwise healthy dog.

 The Impact of Nutrition on Dog Farting